manojgudi/xcos_on_cloud/README.md

 	 git clone https://github.com/FOSSEE/xcos_on_cloud

 	 Follow the steps given in the INSTALL.pdf file.
+Dont forget to set SCILAB_DIR to point to your scilab source directory.

 ## License information